The Employee Onboarding Process (+Checklist, Template)

 What Is the Employee Onboarding Process?

 An employee onboarding process is the systematic and purposeful transformation of promising candidates from a new hire to a high-performing employee of an organization.
-The onboarding process begins the moment new hires sign their offer letter – and the length of employee onboarding varies for organizations, typically lasting between 2 to 12 months after a team member has joined the organization.
+The onboarding process begins the moment a new hire signs their offer letter.
+It includes introducing them to the organization, setting them up with the hardware and software they need to be productive, training them on their role, familiarizing themselves with the company and its products, and more.

 By carefully crafting an employee onboarding process, companies empower new employees with the knowledge, tools, and relationships that they need to be comfortable, confident, and productive in their new work environment.